dynamsoft-docs/license-server-docs/about/purchase.md

 ![Check the purchase orders]({{site.assets}}imgs/purchase-001.png)

 At this moment, the license(s) is not yet activated.
-Read on to learn [how to activate the license]({{site.about}}activate.html).
+You must [activate the license]({{site.about}}activate.html) before using it.

 ## License Restrictions

-There are two restrictions for each trackable license
+There are two basic restrictions for each trackable license

 * Time

-By default, a license is good for a year once activated.
-Before a license expires, you can renew it.
+By default, the license is good for a year once activated.
+You can renew it before it expires.

 * Quota

 <!--TODO add quota should be doable by customer-->
-A license comes with a fixed quota.
-If the quota is used up before the license expires or you find that quota cannot handle the application traffic, you can add extra quota by contacting the [Dynamsoft Sales Team](mailto:sales@dynamsoft.com).
+The license comes with a fixed quota.
+If the quota is used up before the license expires, or you find that the quota cannot handle application traffic, you can add additional quota by contacting the [Dynamsoft Sales Team](mailto:sales@dynamsoft.com).

 ### Renew a license

-Renewing a license provides you with a license that has the same quota but is good for another year starting from the day the old license expires.
+Renewing a license essentially means obtaining a new license with the same quota that can be used for another year.
 This new license will be automatically activated based on the old license.
-If you are using Dynamsoft-Hosting LTS, the new license will be configured to the same old Handshake Code.
+If you are using Dynamsoft-Hosting LTS, the new license will be configured to the same [Handshake Code]({{site.about}}terms.md#handshake-code) automatically, otherwise, you will need to manually configure it to the old Handshake Code.

 ### Add quota

-Adding quota adds a new license with a specified quota, then the new license is configured to the same [Handshake Code]({{site.about}}terms.md#handshake-code).
+Adding quota means obtaining a new license with a specified quota and configured it to the same [Handshake Code]({{site.about}}terms.md#handshake-code).
 This new license will be automatically activated based on the old license.
-If you are using Dynamsoft-Hosting LTS, the new license will be configured to the same old Handshake Code.
+If you are using Dynamsoft-Hosting LTS, the new license will be configured to the same old Handshake Code automatically, otherwise, you will need to manually configure it to the old Handshake Code.